LilacRapture/re_calc/README.md

 Learning project.

 This is an implementation of math expressions calculator.
-It is uses [Shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to convert expression from the infix form to [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+It uses [Shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to convert expression from the infix form to [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
 Then it calculates the result on using [postfix evaluation](https://en.wikipedia.org/wiki/Reverse_Polish_notation#Postfix_evaluation_algorithm).

 # Usage